 First – let’s take a look at some of the essential oils that I prefer to use to break up mucus that is stuck in the chest.

-Essential Oils I Like for Chest Congestion
+Essential Oils For Chest Congestion and a Chest Rub

 - Eucalyptus (one of my personal favorites as I have had success with it promoting the expulsion of mucus, phlegm and other congestion in the respiratory tract).